micropython/webrepl/README.md

 it's not intended to support multiple, per-connection sessions.
 There's a single REPL session, and this same session is accessible via different media, like UART or WebREPL.
-This also means that there's usually no point in having more than one WenREPL connection (multiple connections would access the same session), and a particular system may actually limit number of concurrent connections to ease implementation and save system resources.
+This also means that there's usually no point in having more than one WebREPL connection (multiple connections would access the same session), and a particular system may actually limit number of concurrent connections to ease implementation and save system resources.